November 21, 2024

 This article is about the legal realities of this law.

-This article isn’t about moral debate surrounding this ordinance.
+This article isn’t about the moral debate surrounding this ordinance.
 Some feel it’s been long overdue.
 Others feel it unfairly discriminates against a vulnerable population.
 I’m not debating either of those points in this article.
 This article is not about the city’s goal with this law.
 This article is about the poor execution, why Bangor is going to get sued, lose the case, and cost ALL Bangor residents money.

 What do you mean, cost residents money?